 The College promotes and reviews progress towards equality and diversity targets and objectives.
 The information complies with the specific duty required as part of the Equality Act 2010 (Specific Duties) Regulations 2011.

 - Equality and Diversity Action Plan

 - Equality and diversity participation and performance data.

-If you require any further information please contact the Deputy Principal via the College switchboard 01964 553000.
+If you require any further information please contact the Assistant Principal via the College switchboard 01964 553000.

 The College is committed to widening access to all our courses.
 We have many students who are aged over 19 years, who may not have the formal entry requirements but who can bring life skills and experience to their studies.
 We look at each application individually and place a high value on real life experiences.